Kotlin/KEEP/proposals/jsr305-custom-nullability-qualifiers.md

 ### Type qualifier default
 [`@TypeQualifierDefault`](https://aalmiray.github.io/jsr-305/apidocs/javax/annotation/meta/TypeQualifierDefault.html)
-allows to introduce annotations that when being applied define the default nullability within the scope of the annotated element.
+allows introducing annotations that when being applied define the default nullability within the scope of the annotated element.

 To make it work new annotation class must be annotated with